crhall-writing/crhall-writing.github.io/_poems/square-one.md

 and even though I know so many
 will be angry at my decisions
-I can’t help but smile, smile at the courage
+I can’t help but smile--smile at the courage
-I think is built inside of me
+that must've been here since square one